Code of conduct

 We guarantee the utmost confidentiality and we protect anyone against unfair action or retaliation who has reported ethical doubts in good faith or who has worked on investigations launched following the reporting of an allegation.
 Retaliation is viewed as a violation of our Code and is punished with sanctions that, in the most serious cases, may involve the termination of the employment relationship.
 In addition to these safeguards, where permitted by law, we also investigate anonymous allegations.

 In 2018, 136 allegations were recorded in the Generali Group Compliance Helpline.
 Of these, 57 (42%) have been substantiated so far leading to the adoption of disciplinary measures, dismissal or the termination of contracts, depending on the party involved (employee/business partner) and the severity of the event.
-Specifically, 74 allegations related to business conduct issues, 36 to discrimination and similar, 22 to instances of corruption (including embezzlement, bribes and conflicts of interest), 13 to data protection, 1 to instance of corruption and 6 to other issues.
+Specifically, 67 allegations related to business conduct issues, 42 to discrimination and similar, 12 related to the distribution network, 8 to data protection, 1 to instance of corruption and 6 to other issues.

 A small number of instances of fraud committed by employees or business partners of Group companies were detected and managed in different ways.